Am I qualified for a placement?

 How do you evaluate candidates?

 We are not fixed on traditional credentials like a CS degree or relevant work experience.
 We evaluate candidates on their drive, potential to learn new skills quickly, ability to work with others, and technical skills.
 The process has three phases: online application, online coding puzzle, and an interview.
-Interview has a behavioral part and a technical part.
-If we believe the candidate can be a good LaunchCoder, then we start connecting them with the kind of jobs that they are interested in.
+The interview has a behavioral part and a technical part.
+If the applicant demonstrates that they are job ready, then we start connecting them with the kind of jobs that they are interested in.

 I live outside of the US, can I apply?